 A.6.6.19.1.1 Test purpose and Environment

 The purpose of this test is to verify that the UE makes correct reporting of an event.
 This test will partly verify the intra-frequency cell search requirements in clause 9.2.7.1 and 9.2.7.2, and also verify the scheduling availability during intra-frequency measurement with NCSG in clause 9.2.7.3.

+The serving frequency should be selected for which UE reports ‘ncsg’.

 A.6.6.19.2 SA event triggered reporting tests for FR1 with NCSG for inter-frequency measurement